Brand Strategy

 2. Authority and Intimidation

-They may pose as authority figures (CEOs, legal teams) to scare you into compliance.
+They may pose as authority figures (CEOS, legal teams) to scare you into compliance.

 Example: “This is the final warning from our legal department.
 Failure to respond will result in immediate legal action.”